the-mvm/the-mvm.github.io/_posts/2023-08-22-LINQ-internals-speed-optimizations.md

 The `Enumerable` class is a static class residing within the `System.Linq` namespace, encompassing a multitude of static methods, including `Select()` and `Where()`, which are employed in this query.

 > The `Enumerable` class is quite extensive, comprising hundreds of methods.
 It is a prime candidate for the use of the `partial` keyword, allowing the class to be organized across multiple files.
-You can explore its source code at https://github.com/dotnet/dotnet/tree/main/src/runtime/src/libraries/System.Linq/src/System/Linq.
+You can explore its source code [here](https://github.com/dotnet/dotnet/tree/main/src/runtime/src/libraries/System.Linq/src/System/Linq).

 It's important to note that all methods within the `Enumerable` class are actually declared as extension methods for `IEnumerable<T>`.
 Consequently, the query can be rewritten in a more intuitive form: